Dharamdas

-Dharamdas was an Indian saint, Bhojpuri-Language poet and one of the disciples of Kabir.
+Dharamdas was an Indian saint, Bhojpuri language poet and one of the disciples of Kabir.
 It is said that after becoming Kabir's disciple, he gave away all his rich possessions.
+Followers of Dharamdas are known as Dharamdasis.

 Life

 Dharamdas was born into a rich Vaishya family near Jabalpur of Madhya Pradesh.
-Dharamdas made two gurus in his life: the first Guru was Roopdas and the second Guru was Kabir Saheb.
+Dharamdas made two gurus in his life: the first Guru was Roopdas and the second Guru was Kabir.
 The name of Dharamdas' wife was Amini Devi.
-He had two sons, the first son was Narayan Das who opposed Kabir Saheb's knowledge and the second son was Chudamani (Muktamani).
+He had two sons, the first son was Narayan Das who opposed Kabir's knowledge and the second son was Chudamani (Muktamani).